tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**Notable tournament placings** GESC: Thailand Minor champions, 2<sup>nd</sup> place at MDL Changsha Major
+**Notable tournament placings** If you ever put ex-Forward Gaming in the cage with anyone else in the region (besides EG), they came out  But ya send 'em to a LAN against international opponents and it's all ♿♿♿NA DOTA COMING THROUGH♿♿♿

-**How did they qualify?** Since this team's formation in Sept.
-2017, there were a whopping thirteen different players to don the VGJ.Storm tag at some point during the season.
-The addition of Resolut1on as the one position was the conclusion, but *come on*, it's no coincidence that the team with the most American players made it through NA qualifiers in 1<sup>st</sup>.
+**How did they qualify?** After Valve finally confiscated NA's third slot to every major

 **What can we expect?** Jeremy Lin to make his yearly cameo, but now with some actual skin in the game.
 At least I hope so.
 If he and Asa Butterfield move to Fortnite, we're doomed.

-**How to sound smart talking about Storm** "BSJ was just ahead of his time."
+**How to sound smart talking about Newbee** "BSJ was just ahead of his time."

 **What would success look like?** So many USA chants you'll forget this TI is actually in Canada.